Event Agenda

 - How are governments and regulators approaching cross-sector optimisation in policies versus siloed mandates?

-- To what extent can carbon pricing or sector-specific mandates influence the market to direct fuels where they deliver the highest impact?
+- To what extend can carbon pricing or sector-specific mandates influence the market to direct fuels where they deliver the highest impact?

 - How will cross-sector competition influence pricing and investment decisions?